Ph0enix19/Komplain.ai/README.md

 ### Prerequisites

 - Python 3.13+
-- A Z.ai API key for the primary GLM provider
-- A Groq API key for fallback
 - A modern browser
+- Optional real-provider API keys for Z.ai and Groq

 ### 1. Clone the repository